Roomify/docs/roomify/travel/index.rst

 Roomify Travel
 ==============
-The *Roomify Platform for Travel* allows you to manage vacation rentals, hotels and activities withing a single solution.
+The *Roomify Platform for Travel* allows you to manage vacation rentals, hotels and activities within a single solution.
 The Platform can be configured in a number of different flavors from a single accommodation rental or a single activity to multiple hotels and activities all managed together.

 Coming Soon!